 PER CURIAM.
-Appellant Lorenzo Benitez, by and through his attorney, has filed a motion for rule on the clerk.
-His attorney, Thomas H. Johnson, states in the motion that the record was tendered late due to a mistake on his part.
+Appellant, Matthew Rusak, by and through his attorney, has filed a motion for rule on clerk.
+His attorneys, Jeffrey D. Germany and Craig V. Morton, state in the motion that the record was tendered late due to a mistake on their part.

-[1] This court clarified its treatment of motions for rule on the clerk and motions for belated appeals in McDonald v.
+This court clarified its treatment of motions for rule on clerk and motions for belated appeals in McDonald v.
 State, 356 Ark.
 106, 146 S.W.3d 883 (2004).
-There we said that there are only two possible reasons for an appeal not being timely perfected: either the party or attorney filing the appeal is at fault, or there is "good reason."
+There we said that there are only two possible reasons for an appeal not being timely perfected: either the party or attorney filing the appeal is at fault, or, there is "good reason."
 McDonald v.
 State, 356 Ark. at 116, 146 S.W.3d at 891.
 We explained: